Shana Dowdeswell: Personal life

 Dowdeswell was born on 1 April 1989 in Harare, Zimbabwe.
 Her father Roger Dowdeswell is a former professional tennis player.
 Her mother Laurie Smith is a film producer who produced the film The New Twenty.
 Shana moved to New York City, United States and attended City and Country School, PS 3, and finally PPAS High School.
 She started acting career at age eight, and later played Anne Frank in a production at the Paper Mill Playhouse.

 She had a longtime relationship with her boyfriend Cameron Moneo.
 She had one younger brother, Jesse.

 Shana's uncle Colin Dowdeswell is also a former professional tennis player.

 Death

 On 7 December 2012, Shana went to a New York City Greenwich Village bar, called The Basement and drank several shots of whiskey.
 While returning, she stumbled and passed out on the doorstep.
-A dog walker discovered her unconscious body and rushed to Beth Israel Medical Center.
+A dog walker discovered her unconscious body and she was rushed to Beth Israel Medical Center.
 After the test, it was found she had a blood alcohol content of 0.39 at the time, five times the state's legal limit for driving.
 She died on 12 December 2012.